circleci/circleci-docs/jekyll/_cci2/sample-config.md

 ```
 {% endraw %}

+**Note:** a job can only run when its dependencies are satisfied therefore it requires the dependencies of all upstream jobs.
+This means only the immediate upstream dependencies need to be specified in the `requires:` blocks.

 ## Sample Configuration with Multiple Executor Types

 It is possible to use multiple [executor types](https://circleci.com/docs/2.0/executor-types/)
 in the same workflow.

+In `Example-1` each push will build and test the project on Linux, Windows and macOS.

 In `Example-2` each push of an iOS project will be built on macOS, and additional iOS tools ([SwiftLint](https://github.com/realm/SwiftLint) and [Danger](https://github.com/danger/danger)) will be run in Docker.